gajendravaradhan/ETLValidator/README.md

 # ETL Validator

-ETL Validator is a tool that can read data files, perform transformations on them and compare them against any similar datasets.
-It uses Google Guice for data injection.
+ETL Validator is a tool that can read data files, perform transformations on them and compare them against any similar data sets.
+It supports Cucumber BDD based steps for writing anything from simple to complex data manipulation processes on data sets of any size.
+It has a set of prebuilt steps to read, write and compare data sets
-It is divided into 3 stages,
+It is divided into 4 stages,
 <ul>
 <li>Extract</li>
 <li>Transform</li>
+<li>Report</li>
 <li>Validate</li>
 </ul>

 ## Installation

-Clone the project from github.
+It can be run as a standalone Cucumber Java BDD project or be integrated with your existing framework either as a module or as a JAR.
+Just clone the project and get going!

 ## Components

 #### Data Extractor

-Data extractor is responsible for reading data from json,csv,excel, or sql tables.
-Before reading, the files are validated by the Data Validator.
+Data extractor is responsible for reading data from json, csv, excel, orc, parquet files or sql tables.

-#### Data Validator
+#### Meta Validator

-Data Validator validates the incoming file if it:
+MetaValidator validates the incoming file if it:
 <ul>
 <li>Exists</li>
 <li>Is of the right type</li>